Devon, UK Jan 2019

 Specialising in Acting, Magic and Medieval Combat display, Christophe also studies Astrophysics with the Open University.

-For the last nine years he has been the owner-operator of Trapdoor Entertainment and has seen the company grow from strength to strength.
-One highlight was the successful international tour over Christmas 2012, of his self written card based magic show "A La Carte", working with his then fiancée, who designed and managed the show on tour.
+Since 2009 he has been the owner-operator of Trapdoor Entertainment and has seen the company grow from strength to strength.
+One highlight was the successful international tour over Christmas 2012, of his self written card based magic show "A La Carte", working with his (then) fiancée, who designed and managed the show on tour.

 2014-15 was a developmental period for Christophe.
 After some further education with an incredibly talented tutor in Dublin, Christophe focussed on developing new projects for the 2016 season and beyond.
 With a stage play at the devising stage, Christophe also launched a new initiative, "The Melting Pot", which aims to work at a grass roots level to support performers of all levels, not only in a professional, but also a personal context.
 Primarily this work has taken the form of weekend workshops, but further projects are also being explored.